 Although released as three short films, the project was originally envisioned as one movie.
 And it made its motion picture d0xE9but as such in1977 under the title of The Many Adventures of Winnie the Pooh.
-Strung together in chapter format, this version allows Pooh fans to collect all of these classics on one DVD.
-(The extra features also include the 1983 animation, A Day For Eeyore).
+Strung together in chapter format, this version allows Pooh fans to collect all of these classics in one.

 The Many Adventures Of Winnie The Pooh Parents Guide